1. Purpose of policy

 3.1.1 Formal reviews are intended to contribute to identification and implementation of changes, developments and improvements that could be made in relation to a committee/board in order to strengthen its effectiveness.

-3.1.2 A joint formal review of the Academic Board and its Learning and Teaching Committee (LTC), Research Management Committee (RMC) and Research Degrees Committee (RDC) will be held at least every five years.
+3.1.2 A joint formal review of the Academic Board and its Learning and Teaching Committee (LTC), Research Committee and Research Degrees Committee (RDC) will be held at least every five years.

-3.2 Academic Board, Learning and Teaching Committee, Research Management Committee and Research Degrees Committee – joint reviews
+3.2 Academic Board, Learning and Teaching Committee, Research Committee and Research Degrees Committee – joint reviews

-3.2.1 Each formal review of the Academic Board, LTC, RMC and RDC will be undertaken by a review panel, appointed by the Vice-Chancellor and President, the membership of which will comprise a majority of persons with no formal association with the Academic Board or the University.
+3.2.1 Each formal review of the Academic Board, LTC, Research Committee and RDC will be undertaken by a review panel, appointed by the Vice-Chancellor and President, the membership of which will comprise a majority of persons with no formal association with the Academic Board or the University.